davidlj95/.files/README.md

 ## Shell
 The `shell` directory contains configurations that are shell-agnostic.
 Should work with `zsh` and `bash`.
 In order to load them, `bash` and `zsh` configs try to source those files if present.

+You may define your custom aliases just for that machine by creating a  `.shell.custom.aliases.sh` file in your home directory.
+Aliases will be defined after the shell framework is loaded.

 ## Zsh
 Comes with [Oh My Zsh](https://ohmyz.sh) configured, several plugins enabled & some custom plugins and themes (in [`zsh/.zsh-custom`](zsh/.zsh-custom)).